-- Decrease nitrate levels, if necessary, with active carbon, constant water changes ,and placing enough plants; so that the filamentous seaweed don´t have nutrients to feed.
-Once you have controlled the levels of nitrate, reorganize the decoration of the aquarium.
+- Decrease nitrate levels, if necessary, with active carbon, constant water changes ,and placing enough plants, so that the filamentous seaweed don´t have nutrients to feed on.
+Once you have controlled the levels of nitrate, reorganize the aquarium’s decoration.

 - Manually eliminate all seaweed that have arisen spontaneously.
 If possible, cut the leaves of those plants that don´t look in good condition.
 Siphon the substrate to remove any debris that has fallen during the process.

 - Change the water weekly, this eliminates the excess of phosphate that may be present.

 - Check the filtration, the biological load, volume and movement of the filter.
 Avoid dead elements and if possible incorporate a small pump that generates a certain swell or movement of the water.

 - Maintain a constant flow of CO2, especially if it does not affect the fish.
 Keep the lamp on, for at least 8 or 9 hours a day.

 - Introduce certain invertebrate fish that feed on these seaweed, especially Japonic Caridina, Crossocheilus Siamensis or any variety of Stiphodon.
 In any case, this eliminates the seaweed momentarily but does not correct the cause of its appearance.

 Now, we invite to watch this video, in order to learn useful tips about how to clean your Aquarium…

 There are four known species of these terrestrial seaweed:.